<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=259345994497019&amp;ev=PageView&amp;noscript=1">

 Our Story

-Welcome to Spooky Nook Champion Mill.
-As one of the largest convention centers and indoor sports facilities in the United States, we provide opportunities for millions of dedicated individuals of all ages to reach for and surpass their goals each year.
+Welcome to Spooky Nook Sports Champion Mill!
+As the largest indoor sports facility in the United States, we provide opportunities for millions of dedicated individuals of all ages to reach for and surpass their goals each year.
 We pride ourselves on a commitment to excellence that matches the size of our facilities.
 You may have seen our campus along the Great Miami Riverway, but where did Spooky Nook come from?
 Here's our story.

 Meet the Beiler Family